 A bass virtuoso whose innovative, muscular playing became the rhythmic backbone for art-rock giants like King Crimson and Peter Gabriel.

-Tony Levin didn't just play the bass; he expanded its vocabulary.
-With his signature headless Music Man StingRay and a pair of wooden sticks he used to tap and hammer, Levin brought a percussive, orchestral approach to the low end.
-His career took off in the 1970s as a first-call session musician in New York, but it was his collaborations with Peter Gabriel and Robert Fripp that cemented his legacy.
-He provided the unmistakable, throbbing pulse for Gabriel's early solo hits like "Sledgehammer" and became the anchor of the 1980s incarnation of King Crimson, a band built on complex, interlocking rhythms.
+Tony Levin brought a percussive, orchestral approach to the bass guitar, using a headless Music Man StingRay and wooden sticks to tap and hammer strings.
+His career took off in the 1970s as a first-call session musician in New York.
+He provided the throbbing pulse for Peter Gabriel's early solo hits like 'Sledgehammer' and anchored the 1980s incarnation of King Crimson, a band built on complex, interlocking rhythms.
 Levin never rested on technique alone; his musicality and taste made him indispensable.
-He embraced new instruments like the Chapman Stick, formed his own avant-garde projects like Stick Men, and documented his life on the road with a beloved camera, sharing quirky photos with fans.
-In a world of flashy players, Levin became a legend through sheer sonic invention and unwavering groove.
+He embraced new instruments like the Chapman Stick, formed avant-garde projects like Stick Men, and documented life on the road with a camera, sharing quirky photos with fans.
+Through sonic invention and unwavering groove, Levin became a singular force in bass playing.

 1946–1964